Great Dane Insurance

 Review Policy Details

-Check waiting periods and pre-existing condition exclusions carefully.
-Most providers have breed-specific stipulations, so understand what's covered before committing to a plan.
+Check waiting periods and pre-existing condition exclusions.
+Most providers have breed-specific stipulations; understand what conditions qualify for reimbursement before committing.

 4. 4